Modify Your Home for Parkinson’s Disease

 Although home assistance for Parkinson’s sufferers is readily available, implementing the basics could well eliminate the need for such action, especially in the early years of the condition.
 For example;

 - Fire hazards are a cause for concern for everyone.
 Removing these can give fantastic peace of mind for all involved.
-Electric blankets and storage heaters are often the cause of home fires, so taking these out of the home could reduce the risk.
+Electric blankets and storage heaters are often the cause of home fires, so taking these out of the home could reduce the risk in the long-term.

-- Further to this, having the important numbers that one would need in such an emergency, readily available could be a life saver.
-So, why not put your family, neighbours, police, fire and poison control numbers noted by the handsets around your home?
+- Further to this, having the important numbers that one would need in such an emergency, readily available could be a lifesaver.
+So, why not have your family, neighbours, police, fire and poison control numbers noted by the handsets around your home?
 Having these on hand means it’s easy to phone them in a potential emergency.

 - Finally, it is important to have smoke detectors (with fully charged batteries) in any home.
 Do regular checks to ensure that in the event of a fire, these alarms can be well heard.
 Official advice says to test these once a month – this may seem like a hassle but it’s well worth it for peace of mind.
 If you can’t reach the smoke detector, then have a friendly neighbour of family member help you with this.